What is a healthy diet?

 Real and Whole foods.
 That, we all can agree upon?
 But be open to new information and let these books explain further…

 Whenever someone asks me for a suggestion on a healthy book or diet, I first and foremost tell them about Kimberly Snyders books to start off with.

 I like that she doesn’t use the word ”diet” nor ever forces you to go cold turkey or change your whole diet, but actually encourages you to go slow and that there’s nothing wrong with it.
-She gives you three phases to go through in your own pace, and ensures you that either one of the phases will benefit you enormously.
+She gives you three phases to go through at your own pace and ensures you that either one of the phases will benefit you enormously.

 Occasionally I come across people who take the book and meal plans too seriously.
-But Kimberly always encourage self exploration and that the recipes are only guidelines – therefore there’s not a lot of them to follow in the first book.
+But Kimberly always encourages self-exploration and that the recipes are only guidelines – therefore there’s not a lot of them to follow in the first book.
 And I actually like that there’s no strict meal planner to follow up on.
 Even though it would be nicer and easier for most.
 I do feel that people should understand the importance of leaving room for your own needs, we aren’t robots that function exactly the same.
-But we do have a few guidelines that applies to most of us.
+But we do have a few guidelines that apply to most of us.